Our Scout Group was formed in 1973.

 Our town of Westhill, which is situated in Aberdeenshire, is in one of the most beautiful parts of Scotland.
 We are an expanding ‘commuter town’ just outside Aberdeen.

 Our Scout Group owns its own hall, and we attract approx 180 young people each week to enjoy Scouting.
-See later details of the three Beaver Colonies, four Cub Packs, three Scout troops and Explorer Unit, all who offer exciting programmes.
+See later details of the two Beaver Colonies, two Cub Packs, three Scout Troops and an Explorer Unit, all who offer exciting programmes.

 Here’s a bit more information on the Scout Group

 We have ten Sections with Leadership teams offering varied and progressive experiences that follow the badge structure of the Scout Association, plus we offer a range of age targeted activities.
 You will see more about them in our gallery.

 For special events we offer the older Scouts & Explorers “Splash” sailing, transition extreme climbing, PADI sub aqua, Tubing/ Snowboarding, mountain biking (with camping).

 Each year we try to offer Beavers a sleepover, offer Cubs a weekend activity camp, the Scouts expedition camping; and bi-annually we arrange a “Group family camp”.